Last Updated on March 16, 2025 by Maged kamel

 What are Integers?

-The Integers are like whole numbers, but they also include negative numbers.
+The integers are like whole numbers, but they also include negative numbers.

 The whole number starts from 0 to infinity.
-Now for Integers, still no fraction, no decimal, include the (+) and (-) signs but do not include fractions or decimals.
-I quote, so Integers can be negative (-1, -2, -3,-4,-5,…) and extend to infinity. and include positive (+1, +2, +3,+4,+5,…) extend to infinity.
-The zero 0 is made bold and considered a stand-alone element.
+Now, still no fraction or decimal, include the (+) and (-) signs but do not include fractions or decimals.
+I quote, so integers can be negative (-1, -2, -3,…).
+They extend to infinity and include positive (+1, +2, +3,…) extending to infinity.
+The zero zero is made bold and is considered a stand-alone element.

-Definition of Integers.
+Types of Integers.

 Remember that for the negative numbers, 0 was not there.
-So what are the numbers that are not there? these numbers are + and 0, so when saying nonnegative.
+So what are the numbers that are not there?
+These numbers are + and 0, so when saying nonnegative.

-We have to include 0 and +ve numbers.
-Suppose we need to include the non-positive integers.
-The zero should be there and all the negative numbers.
-0 is a standalone element and is included while excluding Non- negative Integers or nonpositive integers.
+The zero should be there, as should all the negative numbers.
+0 is a standalone element and is included while excluding non-negative Integers or nonpositive integers.

-Solved problems 1&2.
+Solved problems 1 and 2.

 Solved problem-3.